Phoenix4O4/banbus/privacy_policy.md

 # Privacy Policy

-This application does not record any data about its users, byond what is necessary in order to facilitate a secure and informative experience.
+Statbus (this application) does not record any data about its users, byond what is necessary in order to facilitate a secure and informative experience.
 Wherever possible, the application relies on the game server database (the external database) to look up information about players and other associated data.
-This data is only *displayed* on the application, never stored.
-Under no circumstances is personally identifiable information (PII) data such as IP addresses and ComputerIDs stored on the application.
+This data is only *displayed* by the application and never stored.
+Under no circumstances is personally identifiable information (PII) such as IP addresses and ComputerIDs retained by the application.
 Some functionality requires storing user information on a database used exclusively by the application (the internal database), or in ephemeral session files.
 This functionality will be listed and explained below.

 ## Session Data
 When you authenticate to the application via the TGStation forums, some information is transmitted back to the application and securely stored as part of your PHP session.
 The data received from TGStation consists of: